 Kohlhagen was a key artist in the South Australian female artists movement of the 1930s and 1940s.
 Her deco inspired printed works were South Australia’s response to the works of Thea Proctor and Margaret Preston in NSW.
-She studied at the South Australian School of Arts and then, in the 1920s, with South Australian Artist James Ashton, the father of Will Ashton and the man who is credited with teaching and encouraging Hans Heysen to paint.
+She studied at the South Australian School of Arts under L. Wilkie ad Gwen Barringer.
+Then, in the 1920s, with South Australian Artist James Ashton, the father of Will Ashton and the man who is credited with teaching and encouraging Hans Heysen to paint.
 Kohlhagen travelled to London to further her studies at the Royal Drawing Society in 1926-7 and won gold and bronze medals for her work

 Her work is represented in the National Gallery of Australia and the Art Gallery of South Australia.

 painter, illustrator, printmaker and potter, was born on 20 December 1890 at Kilkerran on the Yorke Peninsula, South Australia.
 She studied at the South Australian School of Arts and Crafts with Leslie Wilkie and Gwen Barringer , and with James Ashton in the 1920s, then travelled to London to further her studies at the Royal Drawing Society, Regent Street Polytechnic in 1926 27, where she won gold and bronze medals for her work.
 On this first overseas trip she visited Ceylon and South Africa.